This is the ultimate guide to productivity.

 These are the same tactics that took me from broke, stressed out, and suicidal, to running a 7-figure business from the beach and living the life of my dreams.

-If you are willing to put in the work, the following 13 tactics will revolutionize the way that you show up at work, at home, and in life.
+If you are willing to put in the work, the following 13 productivity hacks will revolutionize the way that you show up at work, at home, and in life.

 You will get more done in less time and, more importantly, you will have the internal peace that comes from doing what you say you will do.